 This remote continuing education course is presented live on Zoom and is designed to expand the participant's knowledge of the diaphragm and breathing mechanics.
 Through multiple lectures and detailed labs, participants will learn how the diaphragm, breathing, and the abdominals can affect core and postural stability through intra abdominal pressure changes.
 As an integrated approach, the course looks at structures from the glottis and the cervical region to the pelvic floor and helps in understanding a multi component system that works together.
 Optimal function of the diaphragm, and breathing patterns are key to a healthy pelvic floor, a normal functioning core, and postural stability.
 Evidence based methods to assess the diaphragm and breathing mechanics are presented along with easy to apply practical intervention strategies.
 This course includes assessment and treatment of the barriers by addressing thoracic spine articulation and rib cage abnormalities in the fascial system of muscles related to breathing and the diaphragm.
 The assessment concepts and treatment techniques can easily be integrated into a therapist's current evaluation and intervention strategies.
 The course information is applicable to patients who present with Diastasis Rectus Abdominis, pelvic pain, incontinence, prolapse, cervical/thoracic/scapular/ and lumbar pain.
 In addition, current literature has shown that these breath and diaphragm training techniques can effectively improve athletic performance in Labs will be demonstrated and will be participatory where possible.
 Participants may practice labs on a family member or friend or team with a fellow participant where possible.
 Target audience: This course is targeted at physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, and other rehabilitation professionals.
 Physical therapy continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care.
 Required- goniometer, mobilization wedge, long length theraband of stiff resistance/p>

-This continuing education seminar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, and other rehabilitation professionals.
+Target Audience: This continuing education seminar is targeted to physical therapists, occupational therapists, physical therapist assistants, occupational therapist assistants, and other rehabilitation professionals.
 Content is not intended for use outside the scope of the learner's license or regulation.
 Physical therapy continuing education courses should not be taken by individuals who are not licensed or otherwise regulated, except, as they are involved in a specific plan of care

 What to Bring: